tangle-network/dkg-substrate/README.md

 ## Running the DKG

-Currently the easiest way to run the DKG is to use a 3-node local testnet using `dkg-node`.
+Currently the easiest way to run the DKG is to use a 3-node local testnet using `dkg-standalone-node`.
 We will call those nodes `Alice`, `Bob` and
 `Charlie`.
 Each node will use the built-in development account with the same name, i.e. node `Alice` will use the `Alice` development account and so on.
 Each of the three accounts has been configured as an initial authority at genesis.
 So, we are using three validators for our testnet.